 Subscribers to The Good Schools Guide can check if the state primary or secondary school is good for their child.
-The tall blue bar here indicates this school is not adding value to almost all of the least able children (4th group) but does well for 80% of the most able (1st group - add the red and yellow bars together), with mixed results for those above and below average.
+The tall blue bar here indicates this school is not adding value to almost all of those children whose performance in KS1 exams was poorest (4th group) but does well for 80% of those who did best at key stage one (1st group - add the red and yellow bars together), with mixed results for those above and below average.

 NB There are 4 sets of bars - the first set of red, yellow, green and blue show value-added for the most able, the second set for those above average and say on).
 Ideally whichever group your child belongs to you want the red and yellow bars to be tall and the green/blue to be short or non-existent!

-By contrast the school below is especially good for the least able, with superb value added (note the tall red bar for group 4 and the absence of a green or blue one).
-It isn't quite as good for the most able (group 1) but even within this group no-one fails - though approximately 45% of the most able could do better (the green bar) on the 1st group.
+By contrast the school below is especially good for those whose performance was poorest at key stage one, with superb value added (note the tall red bar for group 4 and the absence of a green or blue one).
+It isn't quite as good for the best performers (group 1) but even within this group no-one fails - though approximately 45% of the most able could do better (the green bar) on the 1st group.

 And the school below is failing almost all - note the tall blue bars for the 1st and 4th group and the very short red bars for almost all groups.
-The school does best for those who are above average (but not the brightest - group 2) but even then, this school it is failing approximately half this group.
+The school does best for those whose performance at key stage one was above average (group 2) but even then, this school is failing approximately half this group.

 Value-added graphs, for every state junior and secondary school in England are found on their school pages (but only available to subscribers).